 Catching the eye of an executive producer at an extras casting call is unheard of.
 Being hand selected for a speaking role in the year’s most highly anticipated biopic, without an agent, is nearly impossible.
 For Atlanta-based actress Chanel Young, the aforementioned circumstances weren’t myths.

-A North Carolina Agricultural and Technical State University alumna, Chanel Young realized her passion for theatre as a freshman.
-Since her first stage role in Black Nativity at her alma mater, Young has transitioned to acting for television and film, most recently in the Tupac Shakur biopic, “All Eyez On Me”.
+Chanel Young realized her passion for theatre as a freshman at North Carolina Agricultural and Technical State University.
+Since her first stage role in Black Nativity at NCA&T, Young has transitioned to acting for television and film, most recently in the Tupac Shakur biopic, “All Eyez On Me”.

 Blossom: What is your dream job?